 Joseph Maurice Régis Vachon, best known by his ring name Mad Dog Vachon, was a Canadian professional wrestler and 36-year veteran.
 He was the brother of wrestlers Paul and Vivian Vachon and the uncle of wrestler Luna Vachon.

 An exceptional grappler and an accomplished freestyle wrestler to boot, at age 18, he beat the then-champion out of India in 58 seconds at the 1948 Olympics.

 He ranked 7th place overall during those Olympic games and lost against the eventual silver medalist.
-It was at these Olympic games where Vachon had a chance encounter with American Greco-Roman competitor Verne Gagne.
+At these Olympic games, Vachon had a chance encounter with American Greco-Roman competitor Verne Gagne.

 In 1950, Vachon bounced back and earned a gold medal at the British Empire Games in New Zealand.

-Before joining the pro wrestling circuit in 1951, he spent several years working as a bouncer at a Montreal nightclub where he gained notoriety to fight anyone.
+Before joining the pro wrestling circuit in 1951, he spent several years working as a bouncer at a Montreal nightclub, where he gained notoriety for fighting anyone.

 Breaking into the Business of Professional Wrestling

 From the Wormwood Chronicles, Mad Dog Vachon shared the fascinating story of how his toughness and tenacity helped him become involved in wrestling: